logzio/sawmill/README.md

 [![Build Status](https://travis-ci.org/logzio/sawmill.svg?branch=master)](https://travis-ci.org/logzio/sawmill)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.logz.sawmill/sawmill/badge.svg)](http://mvnrepository.com/artifact/io.logz.sawmill/sawmill)

+*Update: April 22, 2020*
+__Please note: there is currently a known build error due to our dependency on MaxMind GEOIP changes.
+We are working to resolve this, and hope that happens by the middle of May 2020__

 Sawmill is a JSON transformation open source library.

 It enables you to enrich, transform, and filter your JSON documents.